birdLark/birdLark.github.io/community/contribution_guide/contribute.md

   change, or recording what kinds of changes will not be accepted as a resolution.
 - Search ISSUE for existing issues:
   [ISSUES](https://github.com/apache/incubator-birdLark/issues)
-- Type `SeaTunnel [search terms]` at the top right search box.
+- Type `LarkMidTable [search terms]` at the top right search box.
 If a logically similar issue already exists, then contribute to the discussion on the existing ISSUE and pull request first, instead of creating a new one.
 - Is the scope of the change matched to the contributor's level of experience?
-Anyone is qualified to suggest a typo fix, but refactoring core scheduling logic requires much more understanding of SeaTunnel.
+Anyone is qualified to suggest a typo fix, but refactoring core scheduling logic requires much more understanding of LarkMidTable.
 Some changes require building up experience first (see above).

-It's worth reemphasizing that changes to the core of SeaTunnel, or to highly complex and important modules are more difficult to make correctly.
+It's worth reemphasizing that changes to the core of LarkMidTable, or to highly complex and important modules are more difficult to make correctly.
 They will be subjected to more scrutiny and held to a higher standard of review than changes to less critical code.

 ### Error message guidelines

-Exceptions thrown in SeaTunnel should be associated with standardized and actionable error messages.
+Exceptions thrown in LarkMidTable should be associated with standardized and actionable error messages.

 Error messages should answer the following questions: